AdaptivePerf/AdaptivePerf/README.md

 * [nlohmann-json](https://github.com/nlohmann/json)
 * [PocoNet + PocoFoundation](https://pocoproject.org)

-Additionally, a profiled program along with dependencies should be compiled with frame pointers (i.e. with ```-fno-omit-frame-pointer``` and ```-mno-omit-leaf-frame-pointer``` flags in case of gcc).
+Additionally, a profiled program along with dependencies should be compiled with frame pointers (i.e. in case of gcc, with the ```-fno-omit-frame-pointer``` flag along with ```-mno-omit-leaf-frame-pointer``` if available).
 If you can, it is recommended to have everything in the system compiled with frame pointers (this can be achieved e.g. in Gentoo and Fedora 38+).

 ### Manually
 Please clone this repository and run ```./build.sh``` (as either non-root or root, non-root recommended) followed by ```./install.sh``` (as root unless you run the installation for a non-system prefix).